sauravi-5/Movie-Recommendation-System/README.md

 3. Run `movies.ipynb` top to bottom.
 4. When prompted, enter your favorite movie name — the notebook prints the closest recommendations.

-## Notes

-The notebook currently reads `movies.csv` from a Google Colab path (`/content/movies.csv`).
-Update this path if running locally.